 With canned food, you can use shears to cut the food inside the can, split the food inside into smaller pieces that you want as it might be a mess when you take it out.
 Canned tomato, canned pineapple, canned pepper, … anything is all fine with shears.

 Apart from being the tool to cut food, there are kitchen shears used for dealing with Non-food stuff like strings, bottle lids & more.
 You are about to read it, just now:

 Easily Handle String or Twine

-Twines or thicker like strings are sometimes used to wrap food as gifts or truss turkey, chicken before getting it inside an oven.
-Using kitchen shears to untie those string/ twine is really easy, even easier than a knife.
+Twines or thicker strings are sometimes used to wrap food as gifts or truss turkey, chicken before getting it inside an oven.
+Using kitchen shears to untie those strings/ twine is really easy, even easier than a knife.
 You can also use a pair of normal scissors for this task.

 Shears as Screw-driver

 That’s right.
 You didn’t hear it wrong!
 The shears’ top metal part is not often too pointy and not too wide.
 You can stick that part into any screw’s drive that has an equal or wider driveline.
 You can either tighten or loosen the screw using the kitchen shears as a quick replacement when there are no tools around.

 Another great use among kitchen shears uses to be a bottle opener.
 It is so unique that some shears have the shape of the bottle openers right near the handle.
 If there isn’t any, the plier-like teeth can do this job for you.
 The plier-like teeth can hold the lids tight, and you can use them to twist or open any bottle.